kyma-project/test-infra/docs/prow/migration-guide.md

 ### Create a PR for your component

-The trigger for Prow jobs are GitHub Events.
-For example, GitHub sends Events to Prow when you create a PR or add new changes to it.
+The trigger for ProwJobs are GitHub events.
+For example, GitHub sends events to Prow when you create a PR or add new changes to it.

 To test your changes, create a new PR for your component.
 If you want to trigger your job again, add a comment on the PR for your component: